-- Work with WISE partners and other local, regional, and even national sources to allocate and bring in water for necessary activities and critical use (e.g. drinking water, bathing, cooking), as well as to supplement available water for emergency response, operations, and public safety. - Consider other options for example bringing water supplies to Town via rail car.
+• Work with WISE partners and other local, regional, and even national sources to allocate and bring in water for necessary activities and critical use (e.g., drinking water, bathing, cooking), as well as to supplement available water for emergency response, operations, and public safety.

+Consider other radical options (for example bringing water supplies to Town via rail car or working with the National Guard or FEMA for temporary drinking water stations).